ZAWAJAN/Acapulco-Sensors/Cube/docs/01_Calibration.md

-j# Cube Device Sensors calibration
+# Cube Device Sensors calibration

 For accurate results, before you assemble the final cubic device it is best to calibrate each of the _Ambient2Click_ lux sensors against a research-grade luxmeter.